Automorphic-twisted summation formulae for pairs of quadratic spaces: Introduction

 Below we will use $R$ to denote a ``test'' $F$-algebra, sometimes without further comment.

 Let

 We let $\mathbb{P}Y' \subset \mathbb{P}V$ be the corresponding quasi-projective scheme.
 This is the scheme attached to the pair of quadratic spaces mentioned above.

-Our summation formula will involve functions on $Y$ twisted by Whittaker functions attached to a higher rank cuspidal automorphic representation.
+Our summation formula will involve functions on $Y$ twisted by Whittaker functions attached to a higher-rank cuspidal automorphic representation.
 Let $n$ be a positive integer.
 Let $\tau$ be a cuspidal automorphic representation of $\GL_n(\A_F)$.
 Let $H$ be the split orthogonal group $\mathrm{SO}_{2n+1}$.
 Let

 and let $\xi_s$ be a smooth holomorphic section from the space

 Here $Q_n \leq H$ is a parabolic subgroup with Levi $\GL_n$.
 In \cref{3}, following \cite{Sou,Kap}, we construct a family of inductions of Whittaker functions (lying in $\mathrm{Ind}_{Q_n}^{H}(\mathcal{W}_{\tau,s})$, where $\mathcal{W}_{\tau,s}=\mathcal{W}_{\tau}\otimes |\mathrm{det}|^{s-\frac{1}{2}}$ and $\mathcal{W}_\tau$ is the Whittaker model for $\tau$)